 International Holocaust Remembrance Day

-The Holocaust profoundly affected countries in which Nazi crimes were perpetrated, but also had universal implications and consequences in many other parts of the world.
-Member States share a collective responsibility for addressing the residual trauma, maintaining effective remembrance policies, caring for historic sites, and promoting education, documentation and research, seven decades after the genocide.
+The Holocaust profoundly affected countries in which Nazi crimes were perpetrated, with universal implications and consequences in many other parts of the world.
+Member States share a collective responsibility for addressing the residual trauma, maintaining effective remembrance policies, caring for historic sites, and promoting education, documentation and research, more than seven decades after the genocide.
 This responsibility entails educating about the causes, consequences and dynamics of such crimes so as to strengthen the resilience of young people against ideologies of hatred.
-As genocide and atrocity crimes keep occurring across several regions, and as we are witnessing a global rise of anti-Semitism and hateful discourses, this has never been so relevant.
+As genocide and atrocity crimes keep occurring across several regions, and as we are witnessing a global rise of antisemitism and hate speech, this has never been so relevant.

 MESSAGE FROM THE DIRECTOR-GENERAL

-For the first time, the United Nations and UNESCO will jointly organize a series of events, in partnership with the International Holocaust Remembrance Alliance, to mark the 76th anniversary of the liberation of the Nazi German concentration and extermination camp Auschwitz-Birkenau.
-Due to restrictions put in place because of COVID-19, and to reach global audiences, the events will be entirely online.
-Events will include a commemoration ceremony on 27 January 2021 and a panel discussion on Holocaust denial and distortion, broadcast by UNTV and CNN, in addition to exhibitions in Paris and UNESCO Field Offices around the world.
+To mark the 77th anniversary of the liberation of the Nazi German concentration and extermination camp Auschwitz-Birkenau, UNESCO will organize a series of events.
+Due to restrictions put in place because of COVID-19, and to reach global audiences, the majority of events will be held online.
+Events will include a commemoration ceremony and a panel discussion on the legacy of Jewish artists who died during the Holocaust on 27 January 2022, in addition to an exhibition at UNESCO Headquarters in Paris.
+UNESCO Field Offices and Regional Bureaus will also join the global commemoration of the International Day by organizing local events.

 Protect the Facts

-The #ProtectTheFacts campaign seeks to increase awareness of the phenomenon of Holocaust distortion.
+The #ProtectTheFacts campaign seeks to increase awareness of Holocaust distortion.
 It empowers individuals to identify and counter Holocaust distortion in society and on social media.
-The campaign aims to protect knowledge acquired through historical research on the Holocaust by promoting historical literacy and Holocaust education.
-Only when there is consensus about the basic facts of history, are we able to learn from the past and engage with it in the present so that we can prevent history from repeating itself.
-We must #protectthefacts.
+The campaign aims to protect the historical record of the Holocaust by promoting historical literacy and Holocaust education, contributing to a culture of genocide prevention.
+The campaign is jointly implemented with the United Nations, the European Commission and the International Holocaust Remembrance Alliance.

 - UN Resolution 60/7 - Holocaust remembrance (2005)